Can Dogs Get Sick from Humans? Our Vet Explains

 By Dr. Kim Podlecki, DVM (Vet)

-Whenever your dog gets sick, it may be your first instinct to assume that yourself or your kids may have passed a “bug” to your dog.
-In human medicine, influenza virus, the common cold, or even infectious agents that cause an upset stomach are often passed amongst people.
+Whenever your dog gets sick, it may be your first instinct to assume that you or your kids may have passed a “bug” to your dog.
+In human medicine, the influenza virus, the common cold, or even infectious agents that cause an upset stomach are often passed among people.
 However, there are not that many common diseases that you can pass to your dog that will cause them to get sick.
 While there are some, many parasites and viruses that infect humans are different strains or species that infect dogs.
-In this article we’ll talk about some common things that many people wonder about passing to their dog.
+In this article, we’ll talk about some common things that many people wonder about passing to their dog.

 Diseases Dogs Can Get from Humans & Vice Versa